hindu-comm/weblogs/manasataramgini/2017/09/2017-09-24_a-rambling-talk-on-the-saiva-mantra-tradition.md

-classification of knowledge in the śaiva tradition; the division of the śaiva śāstra into the five srotāṃsi: garuḍa, bhūta, vāma, bhairava and siddhānta; the gāruḍa tradition: Garuḍa, Śarabha and Nīlakaṇṭha; the bhūta tradition: Khaḍgarāvaṇa and his parivāra, Caṇḍāsidhara, Hayagrīva, Ardhanārīśvara and his dhyāna, Krodheśvara and Jvareśvara;
+classification of knowledge in the śaiva tradition; the division of the śaiva śāstra into the five srotāṃsi: garuḍa, bhūta, vāma, bhairava and siddhānta; the gāruḍa tradition: Garuḍa, Śarabha and Nīlakaṇṭha; the bhūta tradition: Khaḍgarāvaṇa and his parivāra, Caṇḍāsidhara, Hayagrīva, Ardhanārīśvara and his dhyāna, Krodheśvara and Jvareśvara; the vāma
-the vāma tradition: Tumburu and the catur-bhaginī; the dhyāna of Tumburu in the Candradurdaṇda-maṇḍala; the transmission of vāma tantra-s and their history; special dhyāna-s of the four sisters; vāma mantra-s and
+tradition: Tumburu and the catur-bhaginī; the dhyāna of Tumburu in the Candradurdaṇda-maṇḍala; the transmission of vāma tantra-s and their history; special dhyāna-s of the four sisters; vāma mantra-s and yoga:
-yoga:
 <https://app.box.com/s/vd6xak6jqyuxoacv9nbesigm690de876>

-**A very basic introduction to aspects of śaiva iconography with an emphasis on the icons depicted in saiddhāntika sthāpana tradition.**
+**A very basic introduction to aspects of śaiva iconography with an emphasis on the icons depicted in saiddhāntikasthāpana tradition.**
 <https://app.box.com/s/byb5yqght94gtqq9fnk867xbg6ca881q>

 continued…